QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 ## OSI model

-The Open Systems Interconnection (**OSI**) model is a standardised representation of how we could send a message between two machines.
+The Open Systems Interconnection (**OSI**) model is a standardized representation of how we could send a message between two machines.
 It's made of **7 layers** (`couche`): Physical, Data Link, Network, Transport, Session, Presentation, and Application.
-Although it's newer that the TCP/IP model, the later remain the most widely used one as it is more compact.
+Although it's newer than the TCP/IP model, the latter remains the most widely used one as it is more compact.

 <div class="row"><div class="col-md-7">

-When a computer send a message, it will be send starting a layer, and go down.
-When a computer receive a message, it will go up every layer in the reverse order.
+When a computer sends a message, it will be sent starting a layer, and go down.
+When a computer receives a message, it will go up every layer in reverse order.

 * **Layer 7 - Application**: Programs are exchanging data <small>(HTTP, SSH, FTP, SMTP...)</small>
 * **Layer 6 - Presentation**: Standardize, add encryption/compression... <small>(SSL, TLS...)</small>